emtee40/SurvivalManual-wiki/Tropical.md

 ### POISONOUS PLANTS

 The proportion of poisonous plants in tropical regions is no greater than in any other area of the world.
-However, it may appear that most plants in the tropics are poisonous because of the great density of plant growth in some tropical areas ([Appendix](PoisonousPlantsList)).
+However, it may appear that most plants in the tropics are poisonous because of the great density of plant growth in some tropical areas.